Tuesday, October 29, 2013

 It's Writing Time: How I Encourage My Children To Write

-It was a bigger challenge to convince my eldest son, JC to write.
-I didn't had any problem with him writing on the walls compared with his other two younger siblings.
-Naturally, he's not interested to grab crayons, pencil, pen or any markers.
-He is not the typical child who would ask for pen and paper and make scribbles.
-Now he can read books because he knows and recognizes every letter's shape and sound.
+It was a more significant challenge to convince my eldest son, JC to write.
+I didn't have any problem with him writing on the walls compared with his other two younger siblings.
+Naturally, he's not interested in grabbing crayons, pencils, pens, or any markers.
+He is not the typical child asking for pen and paper and making scribbles.
+Now, he can read books because he knows and recognizes every letter's shape and sound.
 I am glad he learned to read on his own.
 You might wonder how he learned reading without me teaching him.
-It was through Starfall.com he learned how to read.
+It was through Starfall.com he knew how to read.
 I let my children use gadgets and surf online (yes they really can!) even at their youngest age.
-He is good also in adding and subtracting numbers.
-But yet as a kindergarten student he should also learn how to write the letters properly.
-So here's what I did to encourage him write.
+He is also good at adding and subtracting numbers.
+But yet, as a kindergarten student, he should also learn how to write the letters properly.
+So here's what I did to encourage him to write.

 From Homeschooling to ALS Journey